-The legal history of South Africa is well outlined in Barratt and Snyman's online guide "Researching South African law" (updated in 2010 by Redson Edward Kapindu) which provides the basis for the following summary.
+The legal history of South Africa is well outlined in Barratt and Snyman's online guide "Researching South African law" (updated in 2010 by Redson Edward Kapindu and in 2018 by Salona Lutchman) which provides the basis for the following summary.
 In the mid 17th century the Dutch settlers introduced a Roman-Dutch civilian law system.
 The British took possession of the Cape in 1806.
 Although the Roman- Dutch system remained in place, English procedural law was adopted in the courts.
 In addition the civilian law was insufficient to support the requirements of the 19th century society.
 New legislation needed to be introduced and this was often based on English Acts because many of the judges and advocates of the time had trained in the UK and were familiar with English treatises.
 Apartheid became official South African government policy in 1948 and, as resistance to this increased, the Government implemented legislation to allow the state to detain, arrest and imprison its opponents.
 During the 1980's there were successive states of emergency until the government began to negotiate with the opposition, a process which lead towards the Interim Constitution Act of 1993.

 The South African Government Information web site offers the most up-to-date full text of the current Constitution, including amendments made since 1996.

 IALS also holds the following printed commentary on the Constitution

 South Africa.
 The Constitution of the Republic of South Africa reflecting the law as at December 2005.
 Juta Law 2006